-- ◆ Cisco IOS devices are running a very recent version of IOS with all appropriate patches applied. - WCCP routers are programmed with the correct service groups and other features. - ◆ ARM is enabled on all Content Gateway cluster nodes (the default configuration).
+- Cisco IOS devices are running a very recent version of IOS with all appropriate patches applied. - WCCP routers are programmed with the correct service groups and other features.

 Enabling WCCP in Content Gateway Manager

 - 1. Go to Configure > My Proxy > Basic > General. - 2.
 In the Networking section of the Features table, locate WCCP, click On, and click Apply.
 Do not restart Content Gateway.